joshuaboniface/supersensor2/case/README.md

 for aesthetics or to help protect it from harsh environments.

 You can [tinker the design on TinkerCAD here](https://www.tinkercad.com/things/1HT3fyNbln0-supersensor-case).
+The case design and images in this folder are licensed under the Creative Commons Attribution-ShareAlike (BY-SA) 4.0 license.

 ## Printing